Introduction to PCIe Express:

 PCIe Features:

-The main features of PCIe protocol are:
+The main features of the PCIe protocol are:

-- Point to point serial transfer protocol with master-slave configuration.
+- Point-to-point serial transfer protocol with master-slave configuration.

 - Scalable with lane aggregation supporting multiples of transfer rates.